-Full Service Partnership (located in our Hawaiian Gardens facility)
+Full Service Partnership (located in our Pico Rivera facility)

 We provide personalized, Recovery Oriented Wrap Around, field- and clinic-based, intensive behavioral health services to Medi-Cal and indigent children and adolescents (up to 18 years of age) diagnosed with severe and persistent mental illness, who are homeless or at risk of homelessness.
 Working with a multidisciplinary team; children, adolescents and family members receive personalized goal setting, intensive case management, temporary assistance with housing, educational services, employment services, substance abuse services, skills-development groups, medication management, crisis intervention, and community based activities.

 Pathways Community Services has provided specialty mental health services to children, youth and their families living in Orange County since 1998.
 Our mission is to support children and their families to improve school, family and community functioning.

 (Children/TAY 0-25 yrs)

 8337 Telegraph Rd, Ste 115, Pico Rivera 90660